 iii.
-Commercial and Domestic Forest Harvesting, and Forest Management activities such as silviculture treatments.
+Commercial and Domestic Harvesting and Forest Management c) Aquaculture and Fisheries

-The baseline study shall describe existing and planned forest harvest and forest management activities and the overlap of the Project with commercial and domestic harvesting and silviculture areas in the Project c) Aquaculture and Fisheries and the overlap of the Project with the aquaculture industry and commercial, recreational and Indigenous fisheries in the Project study areas, including but not limited to:
+The baseline study shall describe existing and planned forest harvest and forest management activities, and the overlap of the Project with commercial and domestic harvesting and silviculture areas in the Project areas.

+The baseline study shall describe existing aquaculture activities and infrastructure and the overlap of the Project with the aquaculture industry and commercial, recreational and Indigenous fisheries in the Project study areas, including but not limited to: